Salary & benefits

 - Financial incentive applicable to new graduates of the ENPQ: the NPS will reimburse tuition fees paid to the ENPQ to a police officer whom a police organization has not previously employed if the NPS has employed her/him for three calendar years;

-- Constables working in Nunavik may also benefit from tax deductions.
+- Constables working in Nunavik may also benefit from tax credits: residents of remote areas and recent graduates working in remote resource regions.